lkaupp/kauppme_v2/content/post/24-03/research-opinion/index.md

 ---
-title: Opinion on late developments around Transfomers
+title: Thoughts on the late hype around transformer models
 description: It seems I'm not the only researcher who has doubts about the quality of claims made by late-seen startups...
 slug: research
 date: 2024-03-22 12:00:00+0000